nathan-cross-97/YoloCardDetection/README.md

 # YoloCardDetection

-Created 40,000 synthetic images of cards to train a YOLO detection model on using the Darknet frame work
+The goal is to create a custom YOLO detection model to detect playing cards (Value and Suit).

+## Creating the data set

+First, I had to create the dataset to train the model on.
+I took 52 videos of each playing card under varying lighting conditions.
+From there, using OpenCV, I extracted the card and created teh boudning boxes for the trianing data.
+I then used imgaug and shapely to apply tranformations to cards.
+I also downloaded 600+ backgrounds to overlay the cards on.
+Using these methods, I created 40,000 synthetic images of cards (20,000 with two cards, 20,0000 with three cards) to train a YOLO detection model on using the Darknet framework.

+All credit goes geaxgx1 on Youtube for the framework mentioned above: https://www.youtube.com/watch?v=pnntrewH0xg&t=219s&ab_channel=geaxgx1

 ![356404133](https://github.com/user-attachments/assets/24586e36-8735-463b-816d-c427a81676e6)

 Example of synthetic training images

+## Training the model

-From there, I trained a YoloV4 model on this data set using the darknet frame work.
+From there, I trained a YoloV4 model on this data set using the darknet framework.
+I have a Google Colab sheet which goes more in depth on the training of the model.
+Overall, it took a few hours and 4000 iterations to get results I was looking for.

 The ultimate results were as follows:

 detections_count = 1873, unique_truth_count = 446
 class_id = 0, name = Ah, ap = 100.00%   	 (TP = 14, FP = 0)